cerbero90/laravel-enum/README.md

 });
 ```

-The above logic will resolve the translation key with `custom.{enum namespace}.{case name}.{inaccessible method}`.
+The above logic will resolve the translation key as `custom.{enum namespace}.{case name}.{inaccessible method}`.

-Also, we can pass named arguments to replace placeholders in our translations:
+Additionally, we can pass named arguments to replace placeholders within our translations:

 ```php
 return [